Burgers. Bacon. Cheese fries. What do they have in common (besides being some people's idea of delicious)? They're all high in cholesterol.

-Physical activity tends to increase HDL levels, which reduces your chance of developing heart disease.
+On the other hand, physical activity tends to increase HDL cholesterol levels, which reduces your chance of developing heart disease.

 Some people who have high cholesterol levels need to be on medication as part of their treatment to lower it.
-Although most teens won't need to take medication to lower their cholesterol, it's still important to keep cholesterol in check because plaques can start to form during the teen years.
-To see if you have high cholesterol, talk to your doctor, who can test your cholesterol levels by drawing a sample of your blood.
+Although most teens won't need to take medication to lower their cholesterol, it's still important to keep cholesterol in check because plaque can start to form during the teen years.
+To see if you have high cholesterol, talk to your doctor, who can test your cholesterol levels by taking a blood sample.

-You can't change your genes but there are things you can do now to decrease your risk for heart disease later.
+You can't change your genes, but you can do some things now to decrease your risk for heart disease later.

-The American Heart Association recommends that cholesterol intake should be less than 300 milligrams a day, total fat intake should be 30% or less of your total calories, saturated fat should be 10% or less of the total daily calories, and trans fats should be less than 1% of the total calories you consume.
+The 2010 Dietary Guidelines recommend that cholesterol intake should be less than 300 milligrams a day, total fat intake should be 25-35% your total calories, saturated fat should be 10% or less of the total daily calories, and trans fats should be kept as low as possible.